 Problem 9.
 Identify two of the TRUCK table’s candidate key(s).
 A candidate key is a unique identifier for a row, but one that cannot be reduced to fewer columns without losing uniqueness.

+Answer: two candidate keys could be TRUCK_NUM and TRUCK_SERIAL_NUM as these attributes are unique

 Problem 10.
 Draw the entity relationship diagram for this database.
 Don’t forget the connectivities.
 You can omit the ovals for attributes if you want.